antonybholmes/antony-holmes-astro/src/content/blog/investing/hi-fidelity.md

 </ol>
 </div> -->

 _Do you have a Fidelity account?
-What were your experiences?_
+What are your experiences?_